rachelhandran/RPLDaedalusAvionics/README.md

 ## v1.0

 This is the flight computer for our NMP Avionics system.

 *The software is designed for BMP388 only.
 Software is not necessarily compatible for BMP280.
-Hardware IS compatible with both, but you must write your own code for the BMP280.*
+Hardware IS compatible with both, but you must write your own code to call the BMP280 library instead of the BMP388.*

 `flightComputer.ino` is the flight program.
 Once uploaded, there will be a 5s delay, then the BMP388 sensor will read in temp, pressure, and altitude data, and write to a file in the SD card once every 100ms.